RSA-Project2026/project/README.md

 - **Functional**: Builds on the practical implementation with a heartbeating mechanism to detect leadership failure and efficiently initiate recovery.

 To run the experiments in the most fair and independent manner, we have slightly modified the implementations to remove an inheritance between them.
 As such, each implementation is completely independent of the others.
-To verify that these modifications have not modified the implementations, you can run the following unit tests in `project/test/`, once again derived from https://github.com/cocagne/paxos.
+To verify that these modifications have not modified protocol functionality, you can run the following unit tests in `project/test/`, once again derived from https://github.com/cocagne/paxos.
 To run all tests:

 ```